Account Search Logout

 “How does one catch feelings for an enemy that wants him dead?”
 Segobax asks.

-“Lady,” Cassibelanus levels a cold gaze.
-“You don’t speak for Ostin,”
+Cassibelanus levels a cold gaze.

-The tribal leaders take their place at the table, but when Ciniod tries to sit, Cassibelanus pulls another into the last open chair.
-“Lugotorix will represent the Ancalites,”
+The tribal leaders take their places, but when Ciniod tries to sit, Cassibelanus pulls another into the last open chair.

 “My son is his grandfather’s heir,” Ciniod argues.

-“No druid leads a tribe,” says Cassibelanus, but Taximagulus’s brow lifts.
+“No druid leads a tribe,” says Taran, until Taximagulus’s brow lifts.
+“Lugotrix is the logical choice.
+He will lead the Ancalites.”

-Taximagulus calls out.
-“Fintan’s son stays,”
+“Fintan’s son stays,” says Taximagulus.

-“Agreed,” says Carbilius, downing his ale.
+“Agreed,” adds Carbilius, downing his ale.

-He jumps down and walks to Cingetorix, who pats his thigh, inviting him to sit until Segobax tuts and scoots over, offering Aedan room beside him.
-Hands under the table, the druid catches Cassibelanus, Taran, and Lugotrix trading glances; his mother’s exclusion is no accident.
+Aedan savors the tension while his mother exits with her head high.
+He jumps down and walks to Cingetorix, who pats his thigh, inviting Aedan to sit upon it.
+Segobax tuts and scoots over, offering Aedan room beside him.
+Hands under the table, Aedan catches Cassibelanus, Taran, and Lugotrix trading glances and realizes his mother’s exclusion isn’t as spontaneous as it seems.

-Segobax chuckles.
-“Now that is smart,”
+Cingetorix chuckles, “Now that is smart.”

 “And gutless,” Cassibelanus cries.